 Code Taught Degree Penalties 1 Formal Warning kept on file of academic misconduct cases.
-2 Plagiarised sections of work are disregarded, and assessment marked on the basis of the non-plagiarised content only (this may result in a fail mark for the assessment and/or overall for the module).
-3 Re-submit the relevant piece of work with corrections & explanation/resit the exam by a specific deadline for an uncapped mark.
+2 Plagiarised sections of work are disregarded and assessment marked on the basis of the non-plagiarised content only (this may result in a fail mark for the assessment and/or overall for the module).
+3 Re-submit the relevant piece of work with corrections & explanation/resit examination by a specific deadline for a capped mark.
 Module mark not capped.
-4 Re-submit the relevant piece of work with corrections & explanation/resit examination by a specific deadline for a capped mark.
+4 A mark of 0 awarded for the assignment/examination and the student is required to resit a new piece of work for a capped mark.
 Module mark not capped.
-5 A mark of 0 awarded for the assignment/examination and the student is required to resit a new piece of work for a capped mark.
-Module mark not capped.
-6 Re-submit the relevant piece of work with corrections & explanation/resit the exam by a specific deadline for a capped mark.
+5 Re-submit the relevant piece of work with corrections & explanation/resit the exam by a specific deadline for a capped mark.
 Module mark capped.
-7 A mark of 0 assigned for the assignment and the student is required to resit a new piece of work for a capped mark.
+6 A mark of 0 assigned for the assignment and the student is required to resit a new piece of work for a capped mark.
 Module mark capped.
-8 A mark of 0 assigned for the module.
+7 A mark of 0 assigned for the module.
 Student is required to repeat the module in the next academic year (this may affect progression).
 The module mark will be capped.
-9 Degree class to be reduced by one class.
+8 Degree class to be reduced by one class.
 The student will still be required to complete a new assignment/resit exam to replace the one where the misconduct occurred.
 (If the reduction of the class results in a fail, the student must repeat a new module for a capped mark in the following year).
 This will delay progression and award.
+9 A lower level award is given (i.e. PG Dip rather than masters).
+The student must complete a new assignment/resit the exam to replace the one where the misconduct occurred.
 10 Dismissal from the School.

-\For penalties 3, 4 and 6 where the student is required to resubmit the same piece of written work with corrections.
+^{}For penalties 3 and 5 where the student is required to resubmit the same piece of written work with corrections.
 The student should include with the rewritten work a covering summary of the changes made to the work and the reasons for these changes in order to demonstrate an improved understanding of good academic practice.